awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

   }
   ```

   For more samples, see [Specifying the AWS Key Management Service in Amazon S3 Using the AWS SDKs](https://docs.aws.amazon.com/AmazonS3/latest/dev/kms-using-sdks.html)\.
-For more information about the Amazon S3 bucket for AWS CodePipeline, see [AWS CodePipeline Concepts](concepts.md)\.
+For more information about the Amazon S3 bucket for CodePipeline, see [CodePipeline Concepts](concepts.md)\.

 A more complex example of a custom job worker is available on GitHub\.
 This sample is open source and provided as\-is\.
-+ [Sample Job Worker for AWS CodePipeline](https://github.com/awslabs/aws-codepipeline-custom-job-worker): Download the sample from the GitHub repository\.
++ [Sample Job Worker for CodePipeline](https://github.com/awslabs/aws-codepipeline-custom-job-worker): Download the sample from the GitHub repository\.

 ## Add a Custom Action to a Pipeline<a name="actions-create-custom-action-add"></a>